-This holiday also seeks to learn about historical geologists that have helped people understand our world better and even possibly inspire some people to become geologists themselves!
+Not only that, but this day also seeks to learn about historical geologists that have helped people understand our world better and even possibly inspire some people to become geologists themselves!

 History of Geologists’ Day

 Geology, or the study of the composition of rocks, soil and other materials, has been around since the times of Ancient Greece.
-In their pursuit of understanding the world around them, Greek scientists, who wondered how the rocks were formed, studying fossils, and generating theories about how they were formed.
+In their pursuit of understanding the world around them, Greek scientists, who wondered how the rocks were formed, began studying fossils and generating theories to go along with their ideas and research.

-Later during the Middle Ages when science was thought to have challenged the Catholic Church, more advances came (albeit sometimes subversively) in the field of geology.
-During this time Leonardo da Vinci explored the functions of the human body but also, one of his lesser-known pursuits, is that he became a pioneer in geology.
+Later, during the Middle Ages, when science was thought to have challenged the Catholic Church, more advances came (albeit sometimes subversively) in the field of geology.
+During this time, Leonardo da Vinci explored the functions of the human body but also, one of his lesser-known pursuits, is that he became a pioneer in geology.

 One of da Vinci’s interesting lines of research was related to fossils.
-He concluded that the fossils he and others had found embedded on mountain tops must have been from animals that swam on an ancient sea bed, though they couldn’t conclude how they got there.
+He concluded that the fossils he and others had found embedded on mountain tops must have been from animals that swam on an ancient sea bed, though none of them were exactly sure how they could have gotten there.

-During the 17th-century, links begin to be made between sedimentary deposits in the oceans and the strata observable in rock formations.
-Much of the explanation as to how that happened however remained a mystery until James Hutton and Strata Smith came along.
+During the 17th-century, scientists began to make important links between certain sedimentary deposits in the oceans and the strata observable in rock formations.
+Much of the explanation as to how that happened, however, continued to remain a mystery until James Hutton and William ‘Strata’ Smith came along.

 How to Celebrate Geologists’ Day